hugocf/ferreira.cc/content/thoughts/thermal-throttling/index.md

 Suffice to say that it works and feels like a brand new laptop now. 🎉

-[^fn1]: The recommended way to clean these fans is using a “spray can” of compressed air.
-In my particular case, having none of those around, I used a [very low suction portable vacuum and a small brush](tools.jpg) (to loosen the harder bits).
+[^fn1]: The recommended way to clean these fans is [using a spray can of compressed air](https://superuser.com/a/199540/54980).
+In my particular case, having none of those around, I used a [very low suction portable vacuum and a small brush](tools.jpg) (to loosen the harder bits) but please follow the recommendations due to the risk of damaging the fans (if the air flow causes them to spin too fast) or other electronic components (from the static electricity generated).